-We have picked it because it handles the heavy-duty workload.
+We have picked it because it can handle heavy-duty workload.

 This item is made of industrial-grade material.
-It has a 90-degree jaw opening while being compatible with most of the tractors.
+It has a 90-degree jaw opening while being compatible with most tractors.
 The whole structure is 0.5 inches thick.
 The top jaw is removable.

 This one was built for all kinds of heavy work.
 The 0.5-inch thick structure can take down anything you throw at this machine.
 The jaw can wide open up to 90 degrees, and the upper portion is removable.
-This makes it very versatile to the various line of works.
+This makes it very versatile to various lines of work.
 The design is lightweight so that it won’t be taking much power from your tractor.
 This tool is compatible with most of the tractors out there.
 So, compatibility will be the last thing to worry about.
 The pins and bushings are greaseable.
-Hoses and couplers included in the package.
+Hoses and couplers are included in the package.